Yesterday had an interesting, somewhat intense discussion with someone who confessed to being a Christian.

 Without exception, all is within God.

 But that also means all activities that we see in the world, including ALL the wrong-doing is still within God.
 It's still God's energy.
 Can't not be.
 It's simply God's energy or love, mis-applied.
-Evil is simply God's love and energy applied for selfish or destructive outcomes.
+Evil is simply God's energy applied for selfish or destructive outcomes.

 And that's it.
 Even the worst of evils is still God's energy.
 Even the worst of atrocities is still God's love, albeit atrociously applied.